 Wake up early.
 Train the brain.
 Recite the Master Salesperson's Pledge, usually three times, before I get out of bed.
 This year I am also reading the scrolls from Og Mandino's, Greatest Salesman In The World.
 Then I write in a journal.
 Whatever comes to mind.
 It's more about keeping the creativity channel open than about content.

 And then I walk.
+Write out my Top 5.
 Get ready for class.
 Check email and voice mail and Floyd's post on facebook.
 Eat.
 Get to class by 8:00 am.